Singapore Government accepts Tripartite Committee’s final recommendations for workplace fairness legislation

 25 August 2023

-On 4 August 2023, the Ministry for Manpower (“MOM”) announced that the Singapore Government has accepted the final set of recommendations by the Tripartite Committee on Workplace Fairness (“Tripartite Committee”) on Workplace Fairness Legislation (“WFL”).
+On 4 August 2023, the Ministry of Manpower (“MOM”) announced that the Singapore Government has accepted the final set of recommendations by the Tripartite Committee on Workplace Fairness (“Tripartite Committee”) on Workplace Fairness Legislation (“WFL”).
 The Government will work closely with tripartite partners to implement the recommendations in 2024.
 Further information on the recommendations can be found in the Tripartite Committee on Workplace Fairness Final Report.

 MOM explains that the WFL will benefit employees, employers and the society as follows: